GoogleCloudPlatform/cloud-data-quality/README.md

 ## Contributions

 We welcome all community contributions, whether by opening Github Issues, updating documentations, or updating the code directly.
-Please consult the [contribution guide](CONTRIBUTING.md) and [development guide](./README.md#Development) for details on how to contribute.
+Please consult the [contribution guide](CONTRIBUTING.md) for details on how to contribute.

 Before opening a pull request to suggest a feature change, please open a Github Issue to discuss the use-case and feature proposal with the project maintainers.